 This is only a guide to help you determine what kind of coverage you may have and how you can use it.

 Personal Injury Protection, or PIP, is the most common form of coverage we see used to treat injuries after a car accident.
 This protection covers the medical expenses of everyone in the car regardless of who caused the car accident, earning it the “no-fault insurance” title.
-Unlike the highly aggressive world of healthcare insurances, PIP will pay for your treatment until you have fully recovered to pre-injury status, or until your PIP limit has been reached.
+PIP will pay for your treatment until you have fully recovered to pre-injury status, or until your PIP limit has been reached.

 PIP has a limit.
 Different insurances offer different levels of coverage.
 It is usually presented as option A, B, or C, but the only difference is the amount of money your insurance will pay on your behalf.
 Think of it as a pool of money that can be used for one very specific purpose, such as the medical treatment of you and anyone in your car in the case of a car accident.
 Once that money is gone, they don’t owe you anything else, regardless of how serious an injury may be!
 If this is the situation that you’re in, check if you have access to additional PIP or third-party coverage.

-Are you the passenger in the car accident?
-You may have more options!
+Were you the passenger in the car accident?

 Additional PIP coverage may be available to you if you were not the driver.
-As mentioned before, PIP insures everyone in the car at the time of the accident, so in the case that the driver has PIP, you are automatically covered through their insurance.
-In addition, you may also be able to claim your own PIP coverage if your insurance policy is different than that of the driver!
+PIP insures everyone in the car at the time of the accident, so in the case that the driver has PIP, you are automatically covered through their insurance.
+Also, you may also be able to claim your own PIP coverage if your insurance policy is different than that of the driver!

-Obviously, this gets complicated very quickly.
 A good first step is always to report the incident to both insurance companies.
 When you schedule an appointment at Dr. Ibolit, we will have a dedicated billing specialist talk to your adjuster about all the options you have available.
-Additional legal assistance is always suggested.